-The housing conditions in which a person is born and raised are among the strongest social determinants of health, wealth, and future achievement.
+Decision makers should prioritize mixed-income and mixed-use communities that allow people to live near where they learn, work, play, and pray, without the threat of displacement caused by new development, and well served by lowest-cost transportation options such as public transit, walking, and biking.
+The housing conditions under which a person is born and raised are among the strongest social determinants of health, wealth, and future achievement.
 Despite the fact that adequate housing is a human need essential to basic survival and social mobility, many decision makers do not recognize it as a fundamental right that is guaranteed to all people.
-Partially as a result, the cost of securing adequate housing is the single largest economic burden that most people will face throughout their lifetimes.
+Partially as a result, the cost of securing adequate housing is the single largest economic burden that most people will face throughout their lifetime.